-There is good diversity in the teaching staff, that consists of permanent teachers and, of teachers on contract coming from the industry.
+There is good diversity in the teaching staff, consisting of permanent teachers and teachers on contract from the industry.

-The students / teacher ratio is good (3.9/1) for the Larnaca branch, which is very good for vocational teaching.
+The student/teacher ratio is good (3.5/1) for the Limassol branch, which is very good for vocational teaching, with the highest percentage of permanent staff (79%).